 The Red Sox offered Joe a last hurrah in 1954, announcing Dobson’s signing of a free agent contract on January 13.
 “He’s still got some good pitches in his strong right arm,” declared GM Joe Cronin.
 “We expect him to win some games for us and also help teach and guide some of the young pitchers we’ll have on our staff.”
 Manager Lou Boudreau added, “I can’t believe that Dobson is all through.
 He’s always taken good care of himself.”
 Joe didn’t really have enough left.
 He got into two games, long enough to record eight outs but gave up five hits and two runs and a walk -- and one final strikeout, finishing his career just shy of 1,000 with 992 K’s.
 The Red Sox released him on May 8, offering him a coaching contract at the same time.
 He thought it over for a couple of days and agreed, but then resigned a little over seven weeks later, in early July.
 He’d worked largely as a “special observer” sitting in the stands and taking notes.

-Joe decided to leave baseball -- though he was enticed once more to coach for the White Sox in 1955.
+Joe decided to end his playing career -- though he coached for the White Sox in 1955.
 By October, he was living in Munsonville, New Hampshire (population 231), and spending 12 hours a day, seven days a week operating Joe Dobson’s Store, a village general store about 10 miles north of Keene.
 The store also rented cabins and boats, sold gas, and Joe served as the town’s postmaster and head of the volunteer fire department.
 He termed it a “change of pace.”
 He truly enjoyed the work, living there with Maxine and an infant daughter, Pam.
 His 17-year-old son from his first marriage, Joe Junior, was raised elsewhere.
 It wasn’t easy.
 “Ballplayers don’t know what hard work really is,” he said.
 Every day you pitched extra innings, with nobody backing you up in the bullpen.16 Pam recalls baseballs and bats hanging from the store’s ceiling for a little extra decorative flavor.

 By 1967, as the Red Sox embarked upon their Impossible Dream season, Joe was the manager and golf pro at the Kearsage Valley Country Club in North Sutton, New Hampshire.
 The year before, Ted Williams and Dom DiMaggio had earned the club some extra publicity, appearing at a benefit there.
 Joe had run the course at Laconia before that.
 He worked at Kearsage for seven years and then in February 1972 moved to Winter Haven, Florida, where he became general manager of the Red Sox complex there and business manager of the Winter Haven Red Sox through 1978.